Sir Keir Starmer claims Tories on 'wrong side of culture war' over football racism

 "And why will the Prime Minister refuse time and time again – even now – to condemn those who boo our players for standing up against racism?”

-Mr Johnson insisted the whole House was “united” in admiration for the England team, and that the UK Government was taking practical steps to ban racists from football.
+Mr Johnson insisted the UK Government was taking practical steps to ban racists from football.

 He said: “We stick up for them and what we’re doing is taking practical steps to fight racism – changing the football banning regime, fining the online companies, and we will use more legislation if we have to – just as we used the threat of legislation to stop the European Super League.